Caring for Your Socks, Accessories and Apparel

 To help care for your merino socks, they should be washed separately, or in a hosiery and lingerie wash bag so they do not catch on other garments.

-We recommend a cold machine wash to a maximum of 30 degrees on a wool or woolens cycle setting, using a mild wool detergent.
+We recommend a cold machine wash on a wool or woolens cycle setting, using a mild wool detergent.
 Faster cycles are better as some front loaders have long cycles and may even heat their own water, so beware it doesn’t get too hot.

 Alternatively, the socks can be hand washed using a gentle laundry soap*.